 Again taking a look at our “posting a photo to Instagram” use case, what comes to your mind that shouldn’t be possible?
 What about unsupported file types?
 Should the app support photos with huge file sizes?
 What about funky aspect ratios like 21:9?

 After clearing all the functional tests, we can dive deep into the non-functional side of things.
-The non-functional testing is a pretty deep rabbit-hole that can go as deep as the team is willing to.
-The type of non-functional tests applied to a product is completely up to the team, their priorities, and budget.
+The non-functional testing is a pretty deep rabbit hole that can go as deep as the team is willing to.
+The type of non-functional tests applied to a product is completely up to the team, their priorities, and the budget.
 My favorites are Compatibility and Stress testing.
 Let’s take a look at each of them.

 When doing compatibility testing, all we are doing is checking how our system behaves with other systems.
-Things like the OS version of our app, version of our browser, the browser itself, or even the device we’re using at the time can affect our application.
+Things like the OS version of our app, the version of our browser, the browser itself, or even the device we’re using at the time can affect our application.

-Testing a mobile application in an iPhone is definitely not the same as doing it in a Samsung.
+Testing a mobile application on an iPhone is definitely not the same as doing it in a Samsung.
 But at the same time, testing it in a Samsung is not the same as testing it in a Google Pixel.
 So these are all things that need to go into consideration when designing your test plan.
 Usually, the best bet is to go for what your user base uses the most to ensure that your product works as expected for the majority of your clients.